zahifarah/zahifarah/README.md

 #### Hi there, I'm Zahi 👋🏼

-I'm a film director turned developer around the start of 2021.
+I'm a film director turned full stack web developer around the start of 2021.

-* Tech stack: React, SQL, MondoDB, Node, Express, HTML, CSS
+* Tech stack: React, SQL, MondoDB, Node, Express
-* Tech stance: agnostic 🤘🏼
 * Excited about all things web, cybersecurity and blockchain ⚡️

 #### Let's Connect